dreamhead/moco/README.md

 java -jar moco-runner-<version>-standalone.jar -p 12306 foo.json
 ```

-* Now, open your favorite browser to visit http://localhost:12306 and Moco is there.
+* Now, open your favorite browser to visit http://localhost:12306 and you will see "Hello, Moco".

 # Documents